 | Specialism Multi-specialty | Clinical Indication ID R441 | Clinical Indication Unexplained death in infancy and sudden unexplained death in childhood | Change Orders must be made in consultation with the designated doctor for child deaths and follow a joint agency response review of circumstances.
 Parental DNA samples must be available for comparative testing except in exceptional circumstances. |

 | Specialism Cardiology | Clinical Indication ID R137 | Clinical Indication Congenital heart disease – microarray | Change Testing may be used to inform surgical decision making.
-In these cases, approval from clinical genetics is required. |
+Approval from clinical genetics is required. |

 | Specialism Cardiology | Clinical Indication ID R125 | Clinical Indication Thoracic aortic aneurysm or dissection | Change Removal of several testing criteria |

-| Specialism Endocrinology | Clinical Indication ID R314 | Clinical Indication Ambiguous genitalia | Change No longer requires neonatal presentation. |
+| Specialism Endocrinology | Clinical Indication ID R314 | Clinical Indication Ambiguous genitalia | Change No longer requires neonatal presentation.
+Eligibility criteria revised. |

 | Specialism Endocrinology | Clinical Indication ID R452 | Clinical Indication Silver Russell Syndrome and Temple Syndrome | Change Test criteria now include details of ordering testing for Temple Syndrome following removal of R267. |